 As per the maximum loan to value ratio fixed by the bank, Ms. Susan can avail of a maximum loan of $720,000.

 As collateralization is a mechanism to secure the loan offered by the lender, it can be used for various types of loan facilities, that are offered by the bank or financial institutions.
 Some types of loan for which collateralization can be used are as under:

 #1 – Mortgage Loans

-Mortgage loan refers to the loan availed against the title of the property.
-Mortgage loan involves regular payment of interest as well as principal.
+A mortgage loan refers to the loan availed against the title of the property.
+A mortgage loan involves regular payment of interest as well as principal.

 The title of the property mortgaged against the loan remains with the lender till the time loan has been repaid by the borrower, post which the title gets transferred to the borrower.
 In case the borrower defaults in repayment of the principal amount or interest thereon, the lender can sell the mortgaged property to recover the amount due to him.